ChrisHallak/freelance-projects-hunter_agent/README.md

-# freelance-projects-hunter_agent
-AI-powered n8n automation that monitors freelance projects, matches them against my skills using an LLM, and sends relevant opportunities to Telegram.

 # Freelance Projects Hunter

 An AI-powered automation that monitors freelance projects, evaluates them against my technical skills using an LLM, and sends Telegram notifications when a relevant opportunity is found.